 Nonrefundable portion of employee retention credit (line 11c).
-The nonrefundable portion of the employee retention credit applies to the employer share of social security tax on wages paid in the quarter that is remaining after it is reduced by any credit claimed on Form 941, line 11a, for the qualified small business payroll tax credit for increasing research activities; any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans; and/or any credit claimed on Form 941, line 11b, for the nonrefundable portion of the credit for qualified sick and family leave wages.
-In completing line 16 or Schedule B (Form 941), you take into account the employee retention credit against the liability for the employer share of social security tax starting with the first payroll payment of the quarter that includes payments of wages subject to social security tax to your employees.
-The credit may be taken to the extent of the employer share of social security tax on wages associated with the first payroll payment, and then to the extent of the employer share of social security tax associated with succeeding payroll payments in the quarter until the credit is used.
-Don't reduce your monthly tax liability reported on line 16 or your daily tax liability reported on Schedule B (Form 941) below zero.
-Consistent with the entries on line 16 or Schedule B (Form 941), the nonrefundable portion of the employee retention credit should be taken into account in making deposits of employment tax.
-Any employee retention credit that is remaining at the end of the quarter because it exceeds the employer share of social security tax for the quarter is claimed on line 13d as a refundable credit.
+The nonrefundable portion of the employee retention credit is limited to the employer share of social security tax on wages paid in the quarter that is remaining after that share is first reduced by any credit claimed on Form 941, line 11a, for the qualified small business payroll tax credit for increasing research activities; any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans; any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations; and/or any credit claimed on Form 941, line 11b, for the nonrefundable portion of the credit for qualified sick and family leave wages.
+In completing line 16 or Schedule B (Form 941), you take into account the entire quarter's nonrefundable portion of the employee retention credit against the liability for the first payroll payment of the quarter, but not below zero.
+Then reduce the liability for each successive payroll payment in the guarter until the nonrefundable portion of the credit is used.
+Any employee retention credit that is remaining at the end of the quarter because it exceeds the employer share of social security tax for the guarter is claimed on line 13d as a refundable credit.
 The refundable portion of the credit doesn't reduce the liability reported on line 16 or Schedule B (Form 941).